Join us in congratulating Dr. Alamarie on winning Top Doctor 2024 of Charlotte!

 Pes Anserine Bursitis

 The bursa are tiny sacs filled with fluid that are positioned all over the body to act as a cushion between bones and tissues.
-The bursa between the shin bone and the tendons in the hamstring becomes inflamed, resulting in pes anserine bursitis.
+The bursa between the shin-bone and the tendons in the hamstring becomes inflamed, resulting in pes anserine bursitis.
 Too much pressure is applied to the knee when the bursa are irritated or produce an excessive amount of fluid.
-Knee discomfort and tenderness are the result.
+Knee discomfort and tenderness are the results.

 Treatment Modalities offered